PracticalParticle/GuardianSafe/README.md

 >
 > This repository contains experimental, untested smart contract code.
 It is not ready for production use and may contain security vulnerabilities.
 Use at your own risk.
 Do not use with real assets or in production environments.

-# Particle Guardian Account Abstraction Contracts
+# Particle Guardian State Abstraction Contracts

-A secure smart contract framework implementing advanced account abstraction with multi-phase security operations, powered by Particle Crypto Security's innovative approach.
+A secure smart contract framework implementing advanced state abstraction with multi-phase security operations, powered by Particle Crypto Security's innovative approach.

 ## Overview

-Particle's Guardian Account Abstraction provides a sophisticated security framework that decouples user assets from user authority while maintaining the benefits of decentralization.
+Particle's Guardian State Abstraction provides a sophisticated security framework that decouples user assets from user authority while maintaining the benefits of decentralization.
 This implementation replaces the single-key vulnerability model with a multi-phase security architecture that distributes authority across specialized roles and introduces time-based security gates for critical operations.

 The implementation centers around three core components: